Automattic/wp-calypso/docs/our-approach-to-data.md

 At this point, you might observe that the visual elements rendered in `<PostDeleteButton />` aren't very specific to posts and could probably be reused in different contexts.
 This is a good observation to make, and in this case it might make sense to split the visual component to its own separate file (e.g. `client/components/delete-button/index.jsx`).
 You should try to identify these opportunities as often as possible.
 Since the `connect` wrapping function is detached from the component declaration in the file above, it should not be difficult to separate the two.

+Separating visual and data concerns is a good mindset to have when approaching components, and whenever possible, we should strive to create reusable visual components which accept simple props for rendering.
+However, pragmatically it is unreasonable to assume that components will always be reused and that there's always a clear divide between the visual and data elements.
+As such, while we recommend creating purely visual components whenever possible, it is also reasonable to create components that are directly tied to the global application state.

-#### Fetching components
+#### Query components

-Fetching components accept as few props as possible to describe the data needs of the context in which they're used.
+Query components accept as few props as possible to describe the data needs of the context in which they're used.
 They are responsible for dispatching the actions that fetch the desired data from the WordPress.com REST API.
 They should neither accept nor render any children.

-The benefits of fetching components are that they (a) are reusable, (b) take advantage of React's lifecycle methods to ensure that data needs are kept in sync, and (c) can be used by [connected "App Components"](https://wpcalypso.wordpress.com/devdocs/app-components) to maintain their self-sufficiency.
+The benefits of query components are that they (a) are reusable, (b) take advantage of React's lifecycle methods to ensure that data needs are kept in sync, and (c) can be used by app components to maintain their self-sufficiency.
 That they neither accept nor render children eliminates the need for ancestor components to concern themselves with the data needs of leaf components and [can be more performant](https://www.youtube.com/watch?v=KYzlpRvWZ6c&t=1137).

-When creating a component that needs to consume data, we can simply include a fetching component as a child of that component.
-Placement of a fetching component might vary depending upon your usage.
-Reusable components such as App Components should always render a fetching component as a child to ensure self-sufficiency.
-For components specific to a particular section, it may be overkill to render a fetching component for every connected component, in which case you may consider including the fetching component towards the top of the render hierarchy.
+When creating a component that needs to consume data, we can simply include a query component as a child of that component.

-Refer to the [`<QueryPosts />` component](https://github.com/Automattic/wp-calypso/tree/master/client/components/data/query-posts) as an example of a fetching component.
-New fetching components should be added to the `components/data` directory, prefixed with `query-` such to distinguish them from existing data components.
+Refer to the [`<QueryPosts />` component](https://github.com/Automattic/wp-calypso/tree/master/client/components/data/query-posts) as an example of a query component.
+New query components should be added to the `components/data` directory, prefixed with `query-` such to distinguish them from legacy data components.

 ### Selectors